tgoldenberg/brn-gitbook/chapter_2_getting_started.md

 ## Running our Project on iOS

-To check out our new project on iOS, simply start Xcode from your "Applications" folder and open the ```assemblies.xcodeproj``` file in your project’s `ios` folder.
+To check out our new project on iOS, simply start Xcode from your "Applications" folder and open the ```assembliesTutorial.xcodeproj``` file in your project’s `ios` folder.

 Assuming you have iOS Simulator devices installed, you can simply go to Project > Run in the menu or hit `⌘-R` on your keyboard.
 The iOS Simulator will open and if everything went according to plan, you should see this: